 One of Pfizer’s key initiatives is working to help end the suffering and cycle of poverty caused by trachoma.
 Trachoma is an infectious eye disease that causes eyelids to turn in and lashes to scrape the eyeball, causing great pain, corneal ulcers and irreversible blindness unless treated with antibiotics or a simple surgical procedure.
 Trachoma affects the poorest of the poor and nearly 232 million people are living in trachoma-endemic areas in 58 countries.

-In 1998, Pfizer and the Edna McConnell Clark Foundation co-established the International Trachoma Initiative (ITI), an independent not-for-profit organization dedicated to the elimination of blinding trachoma.
-ITI, housed at The Task Force for Global Health, manages Pfizer’s global donation of the antibiotic Zithromax® for the elimination of blinding trachoma and collaborates with governmental and nongovernmental agencies at the local, national and international levels to implement the SAFE strategy.
-Pfizer also funds a significant portion of ITI's activities worldwide.
+In 1998, Pfizer and the Edna McConnell Clark Foundation co-established the International Trachoma Initiative (ITI), an independent not-for-profit organization dedicated to eliminating trachoma by 2020.
+Currently housed at the Task Force for Global Health, the ITI manages Pfizer’s donation of the antibiotic, Zithromax® (azithromycin).
+ITI collaborates with governmental and nongovernmental agencies at local, national, and international levels to implement the World Health Organization (WHO) recommended SAFE strategy for trachoma control:

 Antibiotics to treat and prevent active infection

 Facial cleanliness to prevent disease transmission

 Environmental change to increase access to water and sanitation